-Data Quality Record for FY 2018 Performance Results FY 2020 Congressional Budget Justification Section 1: Measure Metadata 1.
-Name of Indicator Presentations by Advocacy economists 2.
+Data Quality Record for FY 2020 Performance Results FY 2022 Congressional Budget Justification Section 1: Measure Metadata 1.
+Name of Indicator Outreach Events by Regional Advocates 2.
 Name of Office/Program Office of Advocacy 3.
-Indicator Overview or Summary (measure description & relevance) Measure is an indicator of productivity in outreach efforts by Advocacy's professional economists.
-Advocacy's statutory charter (see 15 U.S.C.
-634a et seq.) requires the dissemination of information useful to its stakeholders, and the office strives to promote awareness of its work.
-Although this is an output measure, outreach efforts broaden knowledge of Advocacy's work, alert stakeholders to regulatory or policy issues that could affect them, and solicit input from these stakeholders for consideration by Advocacy.
-Advocacy economists are encouraged to share Advocacy's work and their own research with other professionals, policymakers and opinion leaders, with the outcome that such two-way communication between Advocacy and its stakeholders can improve decision-making by both.
-4. Strategic Goal.
-Objective 2.3 5.
+Indicator Overview or Summary (measure description & relevance) Measure is an indicator of productivity in outreach efforts by Advocacy's regional advocates, the office's representatives outside of Washington, D.C.
+Advocacy's statutory charter (see 15 U.S.C. § 634a et seq.) requires two-way communication between the office and its stakeholders.
+Although this is an output measure, regional advocate outreach efforts broaden knowledge of and access to Advocacy data and research products, alert stakeholders to regulatory or policy issues that could affect them, and solicit input from these stakeholders for consideration by Advocacy.
+Regional advocates also maintain contact with state and local governments, state and regional trade associations and business organizations, and they assist the National Ombudsman and the ten regional Regulatory Fairness Boards.
+This two-way communication is necessary for Advocacy to act as the voice for small business in government.
+4. Strategic Goal.Objective 2.2 5.
 GPRA Type Performance Indicator 6.
 Internal Use?
-No Sec tion 2: Data Definitions and Source Reporting 7.
+No Sect ion 2: Data Definitions and Source Reporting 7.
 Logic Model Type Output 8.
-Term Definitions A qualifying presentation by an Advocacy economist for the purposes of this indicator is one to an academic, media, or policy audience at an organized event such as an academic conference, trade association meeting, policy symposium, government-sponsored event, etc. 9.
-Direction of Measure Decrease 10.
-Unit of Measurement The unit of measure is a qualifying presentation.
+Term Definitions An outreach event for the purposes of this indicator is a meeting attended by five or more small business stakeholders where Advocacy research or data products, or regulatory or policy issues affecting small business, are discussed.
+9. Direction of Measure Decrease 10.
+Unit of Measurement The unit of measure is a qualifying outreach meeting.
 11. Origination Fiscal Year 2013 12.
-Data Collection Process The number of presentations by Advocacy economists is captured in an internal database.
-13. Data Source Advocacy's Office of Economic Research 14.
+Data Collection Process The number of qualifying meetings in which regional advocates participate is captured in an internal database.
+13. Data Source Advocacy's Office of Regional Affairs 14.
 Data Quality Procedures A simple meeting count requires no special data quality procedures.
-15. Calculation Methodology Each qualifying presentation is counted towards goal.
-Sec tion 3: Reporting, Oversight, and Certification 16.
-Lag Time Although data on all presentations are available immediately in real time, formal reports to management are done quarterly.
-17. Frequency of Data Collection The data are captured immediately upon completion of a qualifying presentation by an Advocacy economist.
+15. Calculation Methodology Each qualifying meeting is counted towards goal.
+Sect ion 3: Reporting, Oversight, and Certification 16.
+Lag Time Although data on all meetings are available immediately in real time, formal reports to management are done quarterly.
+17. Frequency of Data Collection The data are captured immediately upon completion of a qualifying meeting attended by an Advocacy regional advocate.
 They also appear in a quarterly report to Advocacy management.
 18. Data Limitations No limitations to accuracy, measurement or completeness.
 19. Indicator Quality High 20.
 Third-Party Auditors